Deciding on a Major

 - Major Analysis Worksheet is a useful tool to help you summarize your research on an academic major.

 - “What Can I do with a major in…”.
-Although major in College often is unrelated to a person’s chosen career, these pages will help you to connect majors with careers.
+Although a major in College often is unrelated to a person’s chosen career, these pages will help you to connect majors with careers.
 Each major includes related career titles, and links for Career Planning, Job & Internship Search, Federal and State, and Professional Associations.

 In addition to web resources, students are encouraged to participate in Career Planning Workshops and/or meet one-on-one with a career counselor to discuss interests and options.